|

 the community (e.g., adult day care centers or special respite

-Restorative Aide -- A nursing assistant with special
+programs) or overnight in a facility.
+Back to top Restorative Aide -- A nursing assistant with special

+training in rehabilitation skills.
 Skilled Nursing Facility (SNF) --

 A residential care setting offering a protective, therapeutic